 Documented proof current membership with a national or local early childhood professional organization.
 Your membership must be active/current at the time the Council receives your renewal information.
 This must be an individual membership, not an agency membership.
 For a list of National Early Childhood Organizations click here.

 What is the renewal cost?

 ProSolutions Training offers continuing education for working professionals in the fields of early care and education and social services.
-We offer a CDA Course (120 hours) and a CDA Renewal Course (45 hours) to meet the needs of early care and education professionals seeking the CDA Credential.
+We offer a CDA training and CDA Renewal to meet the needs of early care and education professionals seeking the CDA Credential.
 Refer to our next article to learn more about the CDA Renewal process.